anttiluode/FractalLife/README.md

 (Notice, life in the system starts to move very slowly, then faster)

-Do read the discussion below licence I had with Claude about it this morning when observing the life after leaving my computer run the simulation overnight (See the video above)
+Do read the discussion below licence I had with Claude about it this morning when observing the life - after leaving my computer run the simulation overnight.
+(See the video above)

 ## Overview